Retail & Sales

 Sales Manager Salary Overview

-The Sales Manager is a sought-after profession in the United States with a median annual salary of $135,160.
-Compensation typically ranges from $56,800 for entry-level positions to $212,000 for experienced professionals in high-demand markets.
+The Sales Manager is one of the most important roles in the Retail & Sales sector of the US economy in 2026.
+With a median annual salary of $135,160, compensation for this position ranges from $56,800 at the entry level to $212,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Sales Manager in the US earns between $56,800 and $212,000 per year, with a median of $135,160.